-Describes how one teacher lost himself in his rigid commitment to uphold standards, and his research to find a better way.
+Describes how one teacher lost himself in his rigid commitment to upholding standards, and charts his research-led journey to find a better way.

 Co-authored by Sean Warren and Stephen Bigger, Living Contradiction: A Teacher’s Examination of Tension and Disruption in Schools, in Classrooms and in Self charts Warren’s journey as an experienced and successful teacher who lost himself in his rigid commitment to upholding standards, and documents his research to find a better way.

 Values are in vogue in education: they are stated in school policies across the land.
 They are a list of what the school wants people to think about them and their educational aims – that they are caring, effective, and ethical in rooting pedagogy and all educational processes in positive relationships between teachers and pupils.
 Amidst the reality of classroom life, however, the very best of intentions can be compromised as the insidious influences of power, pressure, and responsibility come to bear.

 In this candid account, presented in the form of a dual narrative, Warren describes how he adopted a persona infused with control and intolerance as his authoritarian approach to suppressing conflict in the secondary school classroom became increasingly incongruent with his personal values and aspirations as an educator.
 Then, through undertaking his action research project and engaging in a process of reconceptualisation under co-author Bigger’s mentorship, Warren began to explore how he could redefine his classroom leadership and authenticate his teaching practice – without compromising standards or authority.
 Living Contradiction investigates the efficacy of Warren’s modified approach and tells the story of how he overcame the incessant demands of tension and disruption by becoming ‘confident in uncertainty’.